 "...try to find a diamond that weighs 90-points (9/10ths carat), rather than a full 1-carat, or 1.90 carats rather than a full 2-carats, and so on.
 When set, no one can see the difference, but you'll enjoy a big savings in cost."

 Diamond comparisons are useless unless they're made between diamonds with similar qualities and features.

 A diamond weight estimator, a sheet with cutouts for different diamond shapes and sizes, can help give you a preview of how a diamond's size relates to its carat weight.
-However, remember this is only an estimate, and there will be variation between stones.
+Remember, this is only an estimate and there will be variation between stones.